Simple Bounce Effect With Pure CSS (Free Download)

 EXAMPLE CODE DOWNLOAD

-All right, let us now get into an example of a bouncing ball in HTML and CSS.
+All right, let us now get into the example and create a bouncing ball with HTML and CSS.

 STEP 1) STATIC RED BALL